How much energy is consumed in the manufacture of PE pipe?

 Investigation of European life cycle assessment studies of pipes made of different materials for water supply and sewer systems - a critical comparison.
 Windsperger, A., Steinlechner, S., Schneider, F..
 Institut für Industrielle Ökologie, St.Pölten, Austria.
 December 1999.

 PE pipe can easily be recycled; the end product depends on the condition of the pipe.
-As there is minimal material degradation during the pipe manufacturing process, rejected pipe material, for...Read more
+As there is minimal material degradation during the pipe manufacturing process, rejected pipe material, for example from start up or errors in processing, can be 100% recycled back into pipe and can meet all the required performance parameters.
+The level of material waste in manufacturing is therefore very low.
+PE pipe reclaimed after use is unlikely to have the required characteristics for reuse in the same...Read more

 The environmental impact of a pipe in service is a function of the leakage of transported material that it permits to the surrounding environment.
-The environmental impact from leakage of PE pipe is...Read more
+The environmental impact from leakage of PE pipe is less than that from the equivalent iron or steel pipe due to the lower frequency of leakage.
+However consideration should be given to the nature of the fluid being transported and the potential effect on the environment should third party damage occur.
+Exfiltration occurs from the permeation of the...Read more